That the Bill be now read a second time.

 It cannot be consistent with conscience to say, “I cannot do this, but I will order you to do it”.
 If one delegates, supervises or supports an activity, one is not unreasonable in concluding that one shares moral responsibility for what happens.

 There is a lot of evidence that medical professionals are suffering serious disadvantage and discrimination for their beliefs.
 A 2016 ad hoc cross-party inquiry specifically into freedom of conscience in abortion provision received many accounts from medical professionals who had experienced discrimination in their work life due to their beliefs.
-I have heard so many stories of young doctors and nurses contemplating their future who have decided that although they would dearly love to be involved in obstetrics and gynaecology, even though they are energised and feel vocationally called to the medicine of helping women through conception and childbirth, nevertheless they cannot do it because they could not, in conscience, kill an unborn child.
+I have heard so many stories of young doctors and nurses contemplating their future who have decided that although they would dearly love to be involved in obstetrics and gynaecology, and even though they are energised and feel vocationally called to the medicine of helping women through conception and childbirth, they nevertheless cannot do it because they could not, in conscience, kill an unborn child.

 That is why I have introduced the Bill.
 Its provisions seek to affirm as a matter of statute that no one shall be under any duty to participate in activities they believe involve the taking of human life, either in the withdrawal of life-sustaining treatment or in any activity authorised by the 1967 or 1990 Acts.
 Such a reform would re-establish legal protection for medical conscientious objectors and reaffirm the Article 9 rights of healthcare workers.
 It would give reality to the protections afforded in the Equality Act.